kelzenberg/devops-app-infra/README.md

 ## Minikube

 In this example, Minikube sets up a local Kubernetes cluster via the installed VirtualBox driver.
 Other drivers like `docker` are available.
-This repository focusses on the default `virtualbox` driver though.
+This repository focuses on the default `virtualbox` driver though.

 ### Initialization

-> Only required to do ONCE!
+> Only required to do once!

-**Note:** It might be troublesome to run Container or VM Managers in parallel to Minikube via VirtualBox.
+**Note:** It might be troublesome to run Container or VM Managers (e.g. Docker Desktop) in parallel to Minikube via VirtualBox.
 It is advised to shutdown those other managers when working with Minikube.

 1. Init Minikube with:
    ```sh